-- Beets: Any variety, but we recommend a mix!
+Honestly, I like to use a mix.
 Red beets and golden beets are the most widely available in stores, but if you can find chioggia beets (aka ‘watermelon beets’), they are so beautiful!

 How To Cook Beets For Salad

-Usually I’ll just walk away and go do something else.
-There’s very little danger of overcooking the beets.
-How do you know when the beets are fully cooked?
-They should pierce easily with a paring knife.
+Usually I’ll just walk away and go do something else, as there’s very little danger in overcooking them.
+They’re ready when they pierce easily with a paring knife.

-It’s easier — and creates less of a mess — to peel beets after they’re finished cooking.
-Once cool enough to handle, use paper towels or a kitchen towel to gently rub the skin off of the warm beets.
+Peeling beets after they’re cooked is both easier and creates less of a mess.
+Once cool enough to handle (but still warm!), use paper towels or a kitchen towel to gently rub the skin off.
 Kitchen gloves optional!

-This one literally always hits the spot — it’s just so good!
-If you make our Beet Salad recipe, please let us know by leaving a review and rating below!
+This one literally always hits the spot and feels fancy for next-to-no effort.
+If you end up making this beet salad with Greek yogurt, please let us know by leaving a review and ⭐️⭐️⭐️⭐️⭐️ rating below!

 Equipment